2016 Judicial Compensation Commission

 - Brenda Eaton

-The Commission received written and oral submissions from government, Provincial Court Judges, Judicial Justices and other interested parties prior to making its report with recommendations to the Attorney General.
-The Judicial Compensation Act requires the Commission to be guided by the need to provide reasonable compensation for judges and judicial justices, taking into account all of the following:
+The Judicial Compensation Act (section 5) stipulates that the Commission must be guided by the need to provide reasonable compensation for Provincial Court judges and judicial justices, taking into account all of the following:

 - The need to maintain a strong court by attracting highly qualified applicants